karma4u101/FoBo-Demo/README.md

 - fobo-angular-sandbox -- sandbox for FoBo angular stuff (status: just some randome unmaintaned stuff)
 - fobo-bs3-sandbox -- A WIP FoBo boostrap 3 demo/tutorial (status: just some random unmaintaned stuff)

+Most of the demos above kan be seen running via links at [FoBo Template Demo](http://www.media4u101.se/fobo-lift-template-demo/)

 Quick Start
 -----------
 The only prerequisites for running a FoBo demo example is that you have Git and Java installed and configured on the target computer.
 You don't need to use it but the project also includes Eclipse and IDEA plug-in for browsing and following/working with the code, see the [Scala IDE Support] section bellow.

 1) Clone this project